MontrealCorpusTools/PolyglotDB/docs/source/getting_started.rst

 Set up local database
 ---------------------

+Installing the PolyglotDB package also installs a utility script (``pgdb``) that is then callable from the command line anywhere on the system.
+The ``pgdb`` command allows for the administration of a single Polyglot database (install/start/stop/uninstall).
+Using ``pgdb`` requires that several prerequisites be installed first, and the remainder of this section will detail how to install these on various platforms.
-Please be aware that this way to set up a database is not recommended for larger groups.
+Please be aware that using the ``pgdb`` utility to set up a database is not recommended for larger groups or those needing remote access.
 See the `ISCAN server`_ for a more fully featured solution.

-If you do not have access to an ISCAN server, or just want a lightweight version of the server instead, you can use a utility script that is installed with the PolyglotDB package.

 Mac
 ```